 Jason RP won an Apple Watch.
 His comment was very insightful and included this observation:

-“If you blindly put your trust in some random advisor who has you sign a form acknowledging you have no guarantees, then you deserve none.
+“If you blindly put your trust in some random financial representative who has you sign a form acknowledging you have no guarantees, then you deserve none.
 Would you let your kid get in a car with a stranger under the same circumstances?
 Then why do you put your future financial well being in that situation?
 You may as well just spend it all on lottery tickets and see what happens!”

 There were so many insightful comments, I couldn’t narrow it down to just a handful of runner-up winners to win their choice of a $25 dining gift certificate or a personally autographed copy of my latest New York Times best seller, The Bank On Yourself Revolution: Fire Your Banker, Bypass Wall Street, and Take Control of Your Own Financial Future.